All you need for your European road tripApply for IDP

 - Make a right to Rue de Neudorf.

-- Make a left to Boulevard Royal.
+- Left turn to Boulevard Royal.

 - Turn left to Avenue de la Porte-Nueve.